-Fees - You are responsible for any fees that the medical practitioner charges to fill out this form or to give us more information.
-However, you may be able to claim these fees as medical expenses on line 330 or line 331 of your income tax and benefit return.
+You are responsible for any fees that the medical practitioner charges to fill out this form or to give us more information.
+You may be able to claim these fees as medical expenses on line 33099 or line 33199 of your income tax and benefit return.